Skip to main content

 Once you arrive in Toledo, again you can easily start to hitch along the main Route 9 motorway.
 We decided to walk out of town, towards the Peaje Toledo toll booth, an easy place to catch drivers with plenty of opportunities for them to pull over.

-Although, the bus does continue through Toledo, passing the toll, so you could sweet talk the driver in letting you off at the toll itself.
+Although, the bus does continue through Toledo, passing the toll, so you could sweet talk the driver into letting you off at the toll itself.
 We bloody wish we knew that then.

-Along route we stopped at different gas stations, had grub and even took a nap at a truck stop.
+Along the route, we stopped at different gas stations, had grub and even took a nap at a truck stop.

-It is possible that the 700km journey may be broken, depending on where the drivers headed.
-In this case the main aim is to get to the large towns Villa Maria and Rosario where you can easily spend the night should you become stuck.
+It is possible that the 700 km journey may be broken, depending on where the drivers headed.
+In this case, the main aim is to get to the large towns of Villa Maria and Rosario where you can easily spend the night should you become stuck.

 However, we are certain that won’t happen.